-Install tank(s) on compacted and level footing: Tanks with height to width ratio greater than 2-1 must be mounted to a structure that is approved for your local seismic code.
+Install tank(s) on compacted and level footing: Tanks with height to width ratio greater than 2-1 must be mounted to a structure.

 Multiple tanks together: Tanks may be plumbed together to fit on a site where one larger tank would not.